Endargo/echoes-of-the-past/echoes-of-the-past.md

 After illuminating the statue with Slumbering Morning Star, the blue barrier will disappear and weapon will turn into the Awakened Morning Star.

 Treasure room, south-west part.
 Opening the locked door triggers Cloudkill trap.
-Has a total of 5000G in treasures, but looting it will force the fight with the Judge later.
+Has a total of 5000G in treasures (can be taken as gold or spell components of an equal cost), but looting it will force the fight with the Judge later.

 Hall of Trials, north part.
 Final trial will happen here.